informalsystems/vdd/fastsync/fastsync.md

 - `Execute()`: Iterates over the *blockstore*.
 Checks soundness of the blocks, and executes the transactions of a sound block and updates *state*.
-If the longest prefix reaches *TargetHeight - 1 * it terminates *Fastsync*.

 **Termination:** *Fastsync V2* starts a timeout whenever a block is